core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Example Values of Parameters for Countersignatures # {#sec-cs-params-ex}

-The table below provides examples of values for Counter Signature Parameters in the Common Context (see {{ssec-common-context-cs-params}}), for different Counter Signature Algorithm.
+The table below provides examples of values for Counter Signature Parameters in the Common Context (see {{ssec-common-context-cs-params}}), for different values of Counter Signature Algorithm.

 ~~~~~~~~~~~
 +-------------------+---------------------------------------------+